1st Cornwall (Duke of Cornwall's) Artillery Volunteers: Interwar years

-In 1926 it was decided that the coast defences of the UK would be manned by the TA alone.
-In October 1932 the unit's HQ was disbanded; 164 (Cornwall) Bty amalgamated with the Devonshire Heavy Bde (which became the Devonshire and Cornwall Hvy Bde before dropping the Cornwall title in 1936), while 165 Bty was converted into 165 (Cornwall) Anti-Aircraft Bty in 56th (Cornwall) Anti-Aircraft Regiment.
+In 1926, it was decided that the coast defences of the UK would be manned by the TA alone.
+In October 1932, the unit's HQ was disbanded; 164 (Cornwall) Bty was amalgamated with the Devonshire Heavy Bde (which became the Devonshire and Cornwall Hvy Bde before dropping the Cornwall title in 1936), while 165 Bty was converted into 165 (Cornwall) Anti-Aircraft Bty in 56th (Cornwall) Anti-Aircraft Regiment.

 World War II

 Mobilisation

 Mk VII 6-inch gun in typical coast defence emplacement, preserved at Newhaven Fort.

 Following the outbreak of war, the coast artillery (CA) branch of the RA expanded rapidly.
-On 1 January 1940 the Devonshire Heavy Regiment (as RA brigades were termed after 1938) split into four new regiments, including the Cornwall Heavy Regiment formed from the Cornish battery.
+On 1 January 1940, the Devonshire Heavy Regiment (as RA brigades were termed after 1938) split into four new regiments, including the Cornwall Heavy Regiment formed from the Cornish battery.
 A Regular Reserve officer, Lt-Col M. Carrington-Sykes, MC, was appointed CO and simultaneously appointed Commander Fixed Defences (CFD) Falmouth, which was separated from the Plymouth Fixed Defences on that day.
 The new Cornwall unit, initially comprising A and B Btys, was redesignated 523rd (Cornwall) Coast Regiment in July 1940.
 Regimental and CFD HQ were at Pendennis Castle, and the regiment manned St Anthony Battery and the Half Moon Battery at Pendennis Castle with four 6-inch guns.
 There were also coast defence searchlights operated by No 5 Electric Light & Works Company, Devonshire and Cornwall Fortress Royal Engineers, until that unit left in May to be converted into field engineers.

 The batteries' duties usually consisted of firing warning shots across the bows (or illuminating with searchlights) when vessels approached the harbour without showing the proper recognition signals.
-Otherwise the batteries continued training, including a draft of 87 young infantrymen who were sent to be trained as gunners.
+Otherwise, the batteries continued training, including a draft of 87 young infantrymen who were sent to be trained as gunners.
 When the Phoney War ended and the British Expeditionary Force was being evacuated from Dunkirk, all training was suspended and the gunners worked to complete the defences.
 The harbour was crowded with 157 ships carrying refugees from the Continent; the regiment found that a Boys anti-tank rifle salvaged from Dunkirk was an economical gun to fire warning shots to control these vessels.
 After the surrender of France on 22 June, French vessels were prevented from leaving.